 Observed development-level (reservoir and dam) passage survival for yearling Chinook migrating through Wanapum was 94.5% (SE=0.013), while survival through Priest Rapids Development was 96.1% (SE=0.001).
 The Wanapum and Priest Rapids dams ("concrete") passage survival was 98.8% and 97.1% respectively (Table 2, Hatch et al. 2015).
-Based on point estimates2, survival for yearling Chinook utilizing the various passage routes at Wanapum and Priest Rapids dams (bypass, spillway, and powerhouse) was greater than 96%, with the exception of powerhouse survival at Priest Rapids Dam (92.6%, Table 2).
+Based on point estimates2, survival for yearling Chinook utilizing the various passage routes at Wanapum and Priest Rapids dams (bypass, spillway, and powerhouse) was greater than 96%, except for powerhouse survival at Priest Rapids Dam (92.6%, Table 2).
 Although the fracture at Wanapum impacted day-to-day operation of the powerhouse, Wanapum Fish Bypass (WFB) and spillway, observed survival at Wanapum Dam exceeded 97.0%.
 Specific details on the behavior and survival evaluation can be reviewed in Hatch et al. (2015) and Skalski et al. (2014).

-Yearling Chinook performance standards for the PRP were achieved in 2005 and again confirmed in 2014 as part of the ESA consultation associated with the Wanapum Drawdown after a myriad of capital improvements (as required per the 2004 and 2008 NMFS BiOps) had been completed at both the Wanapum and Priest Rapids dams.
+Yearling Chinook performance standards for the PRP were achieved in 2005 and again confirmed in 2014 as part of the ESA consultation associated with the Wanapum Reservoir drawdown after a myriad of capital improvements (as required per the 2004 and 2008 NMFS BiOps) had been completed at both the Wanapum and Priest Rapids dams.
 These capital improvements include the Wanapum Fish Bypass (WFB), Priest Rapids Fish Bypass (PRFB), Advanced Hydro Turbine System (at Wanapum Dam), enhanced avian wire arrays (at both Wanapum and Priest Rapids dams), enhanced piscivore predator removal program, and implementation of operating the turbines in "fish mode" at both dams.
 With these enhancements, a high level of survival (>95%) has been documented for yearling Chinook passing through the completed capital improvements at Wanapum and Priest Rapids dams.
-Table 2Number of tags that passed at each dam by route with the corresponding percentage of tags which were detected downstream in 2014.
-The percentage of tags listed for all routes reflects passage survival for all passage routes for yearling Chinook, including unknown passage location and gatewell dipped fish, however, fish with upstream movement during last detection were excluded.